Sanjay Place: History

-The area which is now known as Sanjay Palace was actually a central Jail.
+The area which is now known as Sanjay Place was actually a central Jail.
 Then in 1976 during Indira Gandhi's emergency (1975–77) saw the shifting of the Central Jail to a new site outside the city periphery.
 The space vacated has now been used for the Sanjay Place commercial complexes.
 The name Sanjay is after Indira Gandhi's son who was instrumental in this shift.

 Location

 Sanjay place is located between the Paliwal Park and M G Road.
 It is close to the Shah Market which is the biggest electronic market in Agra.
 It is also quite close to Raja Ki Mandi Railway station and the civil court.